google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 {% include "web/_shared/multichoice.html" %}
 {% endframebox %}

-If there's anything else we should know, please send a message through the appropriate channel
+If there's anything else we should know, please send a message through the appropriate channel:
-below:

 * File bugs on this doc in the [Web Fundamentals][WF]{:.external} repository.
 * File bug reports on DevTools at [Chromium Bugs](https://crbug.com){:.external}.